chiron-fonts/chiron-sans-hk-pro/README.md

 ### Additional Stylistic Alternates

-Whlie it is mentioned that existing LGC glyphs in _Chiron Sans HK Pro_ are replaced by those in _Source Sans Pro_, special cases do exist.
+While it is mentioned that existing LGC glyphs in _Chiron Sans HK Pro_ are replaced by those in _Source Sans Pro_, special cases do exist.
 A small number of characters, which are mostly symbols like ▲, ♠, ←, etc., are proportional in _Source Sans Pro_ but appear full-width in _Chiron Sans HK_ or _Source Han Sans_ because people using a Chinese typeface would mostly prefer these glyphs be rendered in full-width.
 For these glyphs it would be inappropriate to blindly replacing them with the proportional version.
 Thus the following arrangements:

 #### Full-width as Default